FastTrackOrg/FastTrack/docs/user/report.md

 ---

 FastTrack is open-source software and it needs your help!
-If you encounter a bug or abnormal behaviors please report it by email at benjamin.gallois@fasttrack.sh following this blueprint:
+If you encounter a bug or abnormal behaviors please report it by email at benjamin.gallois@fasttrack.sh following this blueprint or open an issue on [github](https://github.com/bgallois/FastTrack/issues):

 	Recipients: benjamin.gallois@fasttrack.sh
 	Subject: [report] One word description